jairaj08/SystemUI-Patcher/README.md

 # SystemUI-Patcher
-A systemUI patcher mod use for injecting Xmls to SystemUI on Aosp A11+, Systemlessly.
+A systemUI patcher mod used for injecting Xmls to SystemUI on Aosp A11+, Systemlessly.

 Module Template by @Jai_08